Finch-API/finch-demo-nextjs/README.md

 ### Start Local Application

-Start by installing the dependencies of this project:

-`npm install` or `yarn install`
+1. Start by installing the dependencies of this project: `npm install` or `yarn install`.

-Then, run the development server:

-`npm run dev` or `yarn dev`
+1. Then, run the development server: `npm run dev` or `yarn dev`.

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+1. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `components/finch-connect.tsx` or `components/navbar.tsx` or `pages/api/finch`.
 The pages auto-update as you edit the files.